-Sharon O. “Sheri” Jacobs concentrates her practice in the areas of environmental and administrative law.
+Sharon O. “Sheri” Jacobs concentrates her practice in the areas of environmental, regulatory, local government, land use and administrative law.
 She is an experienced regulatory lawyer and litigator who represents companies, local governments, and not-for-profit organizations in administrative, regulatory, environmental, zoning, land use, and municipal law.
 Sheri has represented clients before administrative boards and at the state, federal, and local levels.

 Because of Sheri’s excellent work, clients can focus on their business and not be caught in protracted environmental litigation.
 She has successfully defended numerous businesses and local governments.
 When litigation becomes necessary, her expertise ensures the clients’ interests are always well represented.

 Sheri’s experience includes matters associated with sustainability, solid and hazardous waste, multi-million dollar transactions, Brownfield redevelopment projects, underground storage tanks, water pollution, environmental citizen suits, Superfund remediation projects, endangered species, stream mitigation projects, air pollution control, and various types of administrative law issues.